 Compression socks have many benefits: from boosting circulation to helping with injuries or even serving as protection.
-Over the months, we have written a lot about the different benefits of compression, but today we want to focus on a specific one – leg cramps.
+Over the months, we have written a lot about the different uses of compression, but today we want to focus on a specific topic – leg cramps.

-Leg cramps are a vicious enemy and can come in many situations, and when they come, it’s tough to get rid of them.
-So, we wanted to explore if compression socks come in handy when dealing with leg cramps.
+Leg cramps are uncomfortable and can be extremely painful.
+They can result from many situations, and when they come, it's tough to get rid of them.
+So, we will explore how compression socks come in handy when dealing with leg cramps.

 But first, let’s see what some of the most common causes of leg cramps are.